clementcampagna/CapsLock-Systray/README.md

 # CapsLock Systray

-This very small C# software adds an icon into the systray to reflect the current state of the Caps Lock and Shift keys.
+This very small C# program adds an icon into Windows' systray to reflect the current states of the caps lock and shift keys.

 ### Development: